It's 7:48 AM. Their shift starts at 8. Your phone buzzes.

 Digital Download: What Being Employed Here Looks Like in Practice

+The fill-in companion to this article.
 Most directors have an employee handbook.
 What they don't have is a document that describes how their center actually operates day-to-day — what professional behavior looks like, how feedback is given here, what counts as enough notice, how the team handles disagreement.
 This template is that.
 Customize it to your center, hand it to every new hire on day one, and pull it back out the next time a norm gets missed.